connycommy/atCmdDevice/README.md

-# atCmdModem
+# atCmdDevice
-AT command interface for any modem
+AT command interface for any modem device